Research Security and Foreign Influence

 RESEARCH SECURITY TRAINING

 In a significant move to protect U.S. government-funded research from foreign government interference and exploitation, the National Security Presidential Memorandum 33 (NSPM-33) has established comprehensive training requirements for research institutions.
-Training resources available in Cybersecurity, Export Control, International Travel, and International and Foreign Collaboration.
+Training resources are available in Cybersecurity, Export Control, International Travel, and Research Security.

 EXPORT CONTROL